a-staab/dobedo/README.md

 At signup, they select up to ten activities to track.
 Going forward, they record when they plan to do an activity and how they're feeling about doing it.
-Afterward, once they've done it, they then also log what time they finished and how actually felt doing it.
+Afterward, once they've done it, they then log at what time they finished and how they actually felt doing it.
 The app then provides a visualization of their expected and actual sentiment toward all recorded occurrences of each activity over time.
 Also, if the user provides their phone number when signing up for an account, they receive an automated text message reminder if 24 hours have passed